telly/TLYShyNavBar/README.md

   - We process the offset in the first node, and pass the residual to the next node.

 It is a simple concept.
 Say we dragged down by 100 px, and the nav bar was contracted.
 The navigation bar would take 64 px of that to expand, and then pass the residual 36 px to the next node (extension view) to calculate its offset.
 The same goes for contracting, but it starts from the last node, all the way up to the navigation bar.

+*Note:* Even though there might be an illusion that the views are expanding and contracting, it's really just a translation (scrolling) of the views.
+There might be an advantage to actually resizing the bounds, so the extension view doesn't appear behind the navigation bar, for example, so that approach might be explored in the future.

 ## Remarks